 Apparently, this report contained details regarding this revolutionary theory.

 Von Pirquet’s Profound Theory

 In it, von Pirquet described the cardinal signs of disease, most notably those caused by infections.
-Furthermore, he went on to report in great details why infections were not the only result of the actions of microorganisms and their toxins.
+Furthermore, he went on to report in great detail why infections were not the only result of the actions of microorganisms and their toxins.
 In short, he discovered that infections are sometimes caused by the body’s response to, or rather against, those microorganisms and their toxins.
 His idea implied that the human body’s own protective immune system could be the cause of harm to it under the right circumstances.

 Von Pirquet and Schick extended their work to include a common systemic complication that often appeared in children just 8 to 12 days after their first dose of antiserum.
 Over the next two years, this discovery became known as “serum sickness.”
 Antitoxic sera were introduced to therapeutics in 1891, and systemic complications escalated quickly.
 These complications were then interpreted as having nonimmune origins.
-Afterwards, von Piquet and Schick came to another conclusion: serum sickness was caused by a hypersensitivity reaction that was provoked by the antibodies being made to fight the antitoxin.
+Afterward, von Piquet and Schick came to another conclusion: serum sickness was caused by a hypersensitivity reaction that was provoked by the antibodies being made to fight the antitoxin.